 Through the wording and implementation of their resuscitation policy, all healthcare organisations should therefore ensure:

 1. effective recording of decisions about CPR in a form that is recognised and accepted by all those involved in the care of the patient

 2. effective communication with and explanation of decisions about CPR to the patient, or clear documentation of reasons why that was impossible or inappropriate

 3. effective communication with and explanation of decisions about CPR to the patient’s family, friends, other carers or other representatives, or clear documentation of reasons why that was impossible or inappropriate

 4. effective communication of decisions about CPR among all healthcare workers and organisations involved with the care of the patient.

 To facilitate this (and to facilitate clinical audit) it is recommended that decisions about CPR are recorded on a standard form that is used, recognised and accepted across geographical and organisational boundaries.

-Because of differences in the law, in particular regarding capacity, different forms are available for use in England and Wales, and for use in Scotland.
+Because of differences in the law, in particular regarding capacity, different DNACPR forms are available for use in different countries.

 Do Not Attempt Cardio-Pulmonary Resuscitation - England form

 Template for the recording of a DNACPR decision in England